 Step 4: Replace the filters

 Remove the filters from the case and put in the new ones.
 Remember that filters are made to filter air coming from one direction.
-To ensure the filters are installed correctly, pay attention to the airflow (indicated on the filters and filter housing or by the small arrow).
-Or simply install the new ones with the arrows pointing in the same direction as the old ones.
+To ensure the filters are installed correctly, pay attention to the airflow.
+It’s indicated on the filters and filter housing with a small arrow.
+Simply install the new ones with the arrows pointing in the same direction as the old ones.

 Step 5: Reinstall in reverse order

-Check out the ignition parts and filters available on NAPACanada.com or trust one of our 600 NAPA Auto Parts stores for routine maintenance and repairs.
+Check out the ignition parts and filters available on NAPACanada.com.
+You can also trust one of our 600 NAPA Auto Parts stores for routine maintenance and repairs.
 To learn more about the difference between engine air filters and cabin filters, chat with an expert at your local NAPA Auto Parts store.